SorenKK/FGTD/README.md

 At the top of the form, you are asked to enter an **email address**.
 This is required solely to access the **PubMed API**, as it is mandated by NCBI.
 No personal data is stored or collected — user privacy is fully respected.
+### ✨ New: Focus Mode
+When interacting with the Search Form, FGTD v1.0 automatically engages **Focus Mode**.
+This highlights the active input field and dims the surrounding background, providing a distraction-free environment to minimize errors during query setup.
 ## Query section

 Below that, you’ll find the **query input field**, where you can enter your search term (e.g. breast cancer).